lalithadsuresh/buddymap/README.md

 # Personalized Weekend Plans Recommendations

-BuddyMap is a web application that provides personalized weekend plan recommendations.
-It leverages React for the frontend, Express for the backend, and the Google Places API to fetch nearby places based on user preferences.
-(STILL WORK IN PROGRESS)
+BuddyMap is a web application that provides personalized weekend plan recommendations (STILL WORK IN PROGRESS)

 ## Table of Contents